Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 Chiles was initially awarded a score of 13.666, placing her in fifth place.
 But as the stadium erupted in celebration over Brazil’s Rebeca Andrade’s gold medal, USA Gymnastics Coach Cecile Landi filed an inquiry over Chiles’ difficulty score.

 Minutes later, Chiles was first to notice the judges’ decision – leaping up and down as a stunned Landi gaped at the leaderboard.
-The judges revised her score by 0.1 of a point, giving her 13.766 to clinch the bronze.
+The judges revised her score by 0.1, giving her 13.766 to clinch the bronze.

 The win was historic – marking the first time all three positions on the Olympic podium were held by Black women.
 In a remarkable display of sportsmanship, Chiles suggested she and Biles playfully bow to Andrade.
 The move was captured in an iconic photo that instantly made sporting history.